batoorsohail/vet_clinic_database/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank for Microverse to provide this opportunity for us.
+Also, my coding partner [@yemisrach](https://github.com/Yemisirach) for helping me during this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>